chadwhitacre/openpath/2024/cra/index.md

 the character of our foundations, but not necessarily in a bad way.
 There is no scale without discipline.

-In regulating Open Source like a restaurant, let's also [fund Open Source like a restaurant](/2024/open-source-is-a-restaurant/).
+If we are to regulate Open Source like a restaurant, let's also [fund Open Source like a restaurant](/2024/open-source-is-a-restaurant/).
 Let's [preserve the heart and soul of Open Source](/2024/a-vision-for-software-commons/#the-heart-of-open-source), _and_